 In 2017 I decided to open my author's website using the domain name 'A Dancer Dies Twice'

 THE FIRST WRITER TO DO SO IN THE WORLD.

 It was at this stage, I started to notice individuals copying ideas from my website, using my book title idea.

 At first, it started with film students copying my book title, character ideas, storyline ideas from video blogs on my website, but I since removed those video blogs to keep my storyline a secret.

-Later, more and more starting copying my creative ideas, and after consulting copyright solicitors, the idea came about to Trademark my book title as I was writing a series of books called
+Later, more and more started to copy my creative ideas, and after consulting copyright solicitors, it was advised to Trademark my book title, as I was writing a series of books called

 The IPO (Intellectual Property Office) do a thorough investigation to find out if the title I was using